sifaka-ai/sifaka/IMPROVEMENT_PLAN_PROGRESS.md

 5. **Remaining Issues** ⏳:
    - Need to continue fixing syntax errors in remaining files
    - There are still many errors in complex files like `sifaka/rules/base.py`
-   - We need to implement stricter mypy configuration once all errors are fixed
+   - We need to implement stricter type checking configuration once all errors are fixed
    - We should add type checking to the CI/CD pipeline to ensure new code maintains type safety

 The syntax errors in the codebase are more complex than initially anticipated.
 Many files have patterns like: